-HBF is an active participant in health services through its majority-owned physiotherapy business Life Ready and its expanding HBF Dental operations.

-Life Ready operates 27 physiotherapy clinics and a mobile physiotherapy practice across Western Australia and Victoria.
-Life Ready has 23 subsidiaries of which 18 are partially owned.

-HBF Dental operates eight centres across Western Australia with operations (including supply chain management).
+HBF is an active participant in health services through its physiotherapy business Life Ready and its expanding HBF Dental operations.
+Life Ready operates 24 physiotherapy clinics and a mobile physiotherapy practice across Western Australia and Victoria.
+Life Ready has 24 subsidiaries of which 14 are partially owned.
+HBF Dental operates eight centres across Western Australia.